H.R. 2036: Credit for Caring Act of 2025

 H.R.
 2036 Common Questions

-How much is the Credit for Caring tax credit in 2025?
+How much is the Credit for Caring tax credit worth?

-Does the Credit for Caring Act cover lost wages for unpaid caregiving leave?
+Does the Credit for Caring Act cover lost wages for taking time off work?

-Can you claim the caregiver tax credit if you already used an HSA or dependent care credit for the same expenses?
+Can I claim it if I already used an HSA or the dependent care credit?

 Based on H.R.
 2036 bill text